 STRAY ANIMAL INTAKE

-To maintain our capacity for care levels, the managed intake of found strays is in effect.
+To maintain our capacity for care levels at the animal shelter, the managed intake of found strays is in effect.

 If you have found a stray pet within the City of Lethbridge, you MUST make a request for intake.

 The animal shelter must manage the intake of strays to ensure the proper care, safety, and health of the animals in our facility.
 Our goal is to provide care and housing to cats in dire need, return lost pets to their owners, and adopt out those that go unclaimed.